colinmo/helm/Readme.md

 * [ ] Add ability to reassign jobs
 * [ ] Add ability to comment on jobs
 * [ ] Add ability to see current comments/ journals for jobs
+* [ ] Change sort icons to be a filter to show/ hide backlog items